apple/swift-collections-benchmark/Documentation/01 Getting Started.md

 (If you are using Linux, you may need to replace `png` with `svg` -- you'll get the same charts, only in a different format!)

-Here is how the resulting graph looks with the results collected:
+Here is how the resulting graph looks with the results we've just collected:

 <img src="./Assets/kalimba-chart.png">